HannibalGh/Azure-DE-Project/README.md

   - **Source**: [External Data Source](https://github.com/darshilparmar/tokyo-olympic-azure-data-engineering-project/tree/main/data)
   - **Sink**: Data Lake Gen 2 `olympicsdatahan`, folder `raw-data`
   - **Output Files**: CSV files for `Athletes`, `Coaches`, `EntriesGender`, `Medals`, `Teams`
-  - **Triggers**: None; the pipeline was executed manually.
+  - **Triggers**: The pipeline was executed manually without a trigger.

+## Data Lake

+The Data Lake component stores raw and processed data used for analytics.
+Key folder:

+- **Folder: `sample data`**
+  - **Description**: Contains sample datasets for demonstrating the ETL process and data analysis.
+This folder serves as a reference for the types of data being handled.

+## Databricks

+The Databricks component is used for advanced data processing and transformation.
+Details of the Databricks setup and any related notebooks will be provided in the Databricks folder.

+## Synapse Analytics

+- **Data Source**: The report uses the Synapse Data Lake database named `TokyoOlympicsDB` for data.
+This database was used to import and analyze data in Power BI.
+- **Scripts/Queries**: SQL query files used for data analysis are stored in the Synapse_Analytics/Scripts/Queries folder.

 ## Power BI

-The Power BI reports visualize key metrics related to athletes, medals, and gender distribution across different countries and disciplines.
-The report is located in the `/Power_BI/reports/` folder and is saved as `Tokyo_Olympics_Report.pbix`.
+- **Dashboard**: The project includes a single Power BI dashboard.
+- **Visuals**:
+  - Cards displaying the number of disciplines, number of countries, and total number of athletes with breakdowns by gender.
+  - Stacked Bar Chart for medal counts by country.
+  - Pie Chart for medal distribution by discipline.
+  - Stacked Column Chart for top 10 countries by number of athletes.
+  - Clustered Column Chart for gender distribution of athletes by discipline.
+  - Stacked Column Chart for disciplines with female gold medals as a percentage of total athletes.

-### How to Open the Report
+## How to Open the Report

+To view the report:
-1. **Download the Report**: Download the `.pbix` file from the `/Power_BI/reports/` folder.
+1. **Download the Report**: Download the `.pbix` file from the [reports folder](https://github.com/HannibalGh/Azure-DE-Project-Tokyo-Olympic-Data-Analytics/blob/main/Power_BI/reports/Tokyo_Olympics_Report.pbix).
 2. **Open Power BI Desktop**: Launch Power BI Desktop on your computer.
-3. **Open the File**: In Power BI, go to **File > Open** and navigate to the downloaded `.pbix` file.
+3. **Open the File**: In Power BI, go to **File > Open** and select the downloaded `.pbix` file.
-4. **Interact with the Report**: Once the file is opened, you can interact with the various visuals and analyze the data.
+4. **Interact with the Report**: Once the file is opened, you can interact with the visuals and analyze the data.

-## Synapse Analytics

-Synapse Analytics is used for querying and analyzing the Olympic data.
-The SQL queries and table schemas are documented in the `/Synapse_Analytics/` folder.

-### Synapse Analytics Documentation
-- **Path**: `/Synapse_Analytics/Synapse_Analytics_Documentation.md`
-- **Contents**: Details on SQL queries, table schemas, and how to use Synapse Analytics for data analysis.

 ## Conclusion

-This project demonstrates a comprehensive approach to analyzing Olympic data using Azure services and Power BI.
-The provided documentation covers the setup and usage of each component involved in the ETL process and data visualization.
+This project provides valuable insights into the Tokyo Olympics 2020 data through various Azure services and Power BI visualizations.
+The documentation includes details on ADF, Data Lake, Databricks, Synapse Analytics, and Power BI components used in the project.